 The many stories of alcoholism may not match perfectly with the one above.
 It may not even be close, but the most important thing is that the thoughts – and perhaps the talks – of treatment are beginning, which means the road to recovery could begin soon too.
 Treatment is where it all begins.

-We have three different treatment options which can be customized to fit an addict’s current situation.
+We have three different alcohol addiction treatment options that can be customized to fit an addict’s current situation.

 Residential Alcohol Treatment Program

-The Residential Treatment Program is beneficial primarily because:
+The residential addiction treatment program is beneficial primarily because:

 Methods Used During Residential Treatment

-There are several methods used for alcohol treatment.
+There are several addiction treatment methods used for alcohol treatment.
 We’ll find which of the below options work best for each of our clients following medical detox.
-It is imperative that detox be completed prior to beginning treatment of any kind, so we’ll provide our clients with a partner organization that offers this service.
-Detoxing prior to treatment will ensure that the alcohol addicts don’t experience withdrawal symptoms, so the focus can be on getting better using the following methods:
+It is imperative that detox is completed prior to beginning treatment of any kind, so we’ll provide our clients with a partner organization that offers this service.
+Detoxing prior to treatment will ensure that the individual doesn’t experience withdrawal symptoms, so the focus can be on getting better using the following methods:

 Individual and Group Therapy

 Both therapies have specific benefits as they relate to alcohol addiction.
-Addressing traumatic situations, negative habits, and cognitive thinking is key, along with several other successful techniques.
+Addressing traumatic situations, negative habits, and cognitive thinking is key, along with several other successful techniques backed by advances in mental health and addictions treatment.
 This is when most powerful underlying issues are typically revealed, and specific measures can be taken to ensure mental and emotional health and healing.

 Group sessions differ from individual sessions because it can help an addict relax and not be ashamed of their addiction.
 Being amongst other like individuals, even if the all addicts have in common is the addiction itself, can serve as comfort for addicts to know they are not alone in their struggles.